wp-plugins/gwolle-gb/readme.txt

 == Screenshots ==

-1. Frontend view of the list of guestbook entries.
+1. Frontend View of the list of guestbook entries.
 On top the button that will show the form when clicked.
 Then pagination.
 Then the list of entries.
-2. Dashboard widget with new and unchecked entries.
+2. Widget with different options.
-3. Main page with the overview panel, so that you easily can see what's the overall status.
+3. Main Admin Page with the overview panel, so that you easily can see what's the overall status.
-2. List of guestbook entries.
+4. List of guestbook entries.
 The icons display the status of an entry.
-3. The editor for a single entry.
+5. The Editor for a single entry.
 The Actions are using AJAX.
 There is a log of each entry what happened to this entry.
-4. Settings panel.
+6. Settings Page.
 This is the first tab where you can select which parts of the form to show and use.
+7. Dashboard Widget with new and unchecked entries.

 == Changelog ==

+= 1.5.1 =
+* 2015-09-
+* Fix link to entry in moderation mail.
+* Add notice for using CAPTCHA with a caching plugin.
+* No need to add options on install, we have defaults for that.
+* Update pot, nl_NL, ru_RU.

+= 1.5.0 =
+* 2015-09-10
+* Only support WordPress 3.7+, since they really are supported.
+* Add option for widget to not show admin entries.
+* When saving an entry, reset author_id and checkedby for non-existent users.
+* Add action for deleted_user to reset author_id (and maybe checkedby).
+* Add parameter author_id to gwolle_gb_get_entries function.
+* Add parameter no_moderators to gwolle_gb_get_entries function.
+* Add function gwolle_gb_get_moderators.
+* Update pot, nl_NL, ru_RU.

 = 1.4.9 =
+* 2015-09-09
-* 2015-
+* Add HTML5 Markup.
 * Use content_url() for the Captcha (thanks harald.reingruber).
 * Rename class and function files to WP standards.
 * Move mail functions to own file.
 * Add permalink of guestbook to mails.
-* Add mail to author on Admin Reply.
+* Add mail to author on Admin Reply with option on editor page.
+* Translate BBcode icontext with wp_localize_script.
+* Add Emoji to Admin Editor.
+* Add number of unchecked entries to admin bar, if > 0.
+* Change text-domain to slug.
 * Update pot, de_DE, nl_NL.

 = 1.4.8 =